Instructions to change the name of an adult.

 Contact the District Clerk’s office in your county to learn:

 - How to get an uncontested hearing for an adult name change.
 Some counties will schedule a date and time for your hearing.
 Other counties have a time you can walk-in to see the judge.

 - If there are local rules that you need to know for your name change case.

 - If the court requires you to get a criminal background check before your hearing.

 - If you need a criminal background check, mail your fingerprint card to the Texas Department of Public Safety (DPS) with a file-stamped copy of your Petition to Change the Name of an Adult with the court.
 There is a fee for this service.

 - DPS will send the results directly to the court.
-Visit the Texas Department of Public Safety (DPS) website for specific instructions on submitting fingerprint cards for a legal name change.
+The Texas Department of Public Safety (DPS)'s website has specific instructions on submitting fingerprint cards for a legal name change.

 Bring the following to your court hearing:

 - Your Order Changing the Name of an Adult form completely filled out, except for the judge’s signature. and

 - A file-stamped copy of your Petition to Change the Name of an Adult and all the exhibits you filed with your Petition. and